 V. Data collection by Google Analytics

-This website uses Google Analytics, which is a web analysis service from Google Inc. ("Google").
+This website uses Google Analytics, a web analytics service provided by Google Ireland Ltd ("Google"), Gordon House, Barrow Street, Dublin 4, Ireland, phone: +353 1 543 1000 Fax: +353 1 686 5660, Email: support-deutschland(at)google.com.
 Google Analytics stores cookies, small text files, on your computer to collect information about the way you use our site.
-The information generated by the cookies relating to your use of the site is normally transferred to a Google server in the USA where it is stored.
-These data are processed on the basis of Article 6(1)f GDPR.
+The information gathered by the cookie regarding your use of the site is transmitted to a Google server in the USA where it is stored.

 If the IP address has been rendered anonymous on the website, Google will truncate the address within the Member States of the European Union or other Contracting States in the Agreement on the European Economic Area.
 In exceptional circumstances, the complete IP address may be transferred to the Google servers in the USA and truncated there.
 We would like to point out that, on this website, the Google Analytics code has been modified to include "anonymizelp", which ensures the IP address is rendered anonymous.

 On behalf of the data controller of this website, Google will use this information to evaluate how you used the site and compile reports on website activity and to render additional associated services to the data controller on website and Internet use.
 The IP address communicated by your browser in connection with Google Analytics will not be merged with any other data held by Google.

 These data are processed due to your consent provided on the basis of Article 6(1)a GDPR.
 You can withdraw your consent at any time with effect for the future by making the appropriate setting in our cookie consent tool